Conducting an online job interview? Here’s how to get it right.

 - Plan for glitches: We’ve all been in the situation when the technology goes on the fritz right in the middle of an important meeting.
 Avoid wasted time and panic, by having a backup plan (like a non-video conference line) in place and share that plan with the candidate.

 - Minimize the number of interviewers: Having a large panel of interviewers can get chaotic on a screen.
 Limit the number of people who talk to the candidate (even if others are listening).

 - Stay focused: Just because you’re not in the room with the candidate doesn’t mean you can multitask or allow interruptions.
 Be sure to be in a quiet professional environment.

 - Try to keep eye contact: Candidates can’t tell what you’re doing if you’re looking down at your notes or looking at another person in the room.
 Put reference materials (i.e., resumes, notes, interview questions) near to the camera, so you look at them without breaking eye contact for too long.

 - Give the candidate extra time to respond: Online lag times can sometimes make it seem like the candidate is taking longer than normal to respond.
 Be sure to allow for lag time before asking a follow-up question.

 - Tell the candidate what’s next: At the end of the call, make sure the candidate is clear on what to expect going forward and how you will communicate with them (e.g., email, text, phone call, video chat) in the future.

 The future (of interviewing) is now

-COVID forced many organizations to try tradition-busting processes for the first time.
+Both the pandemic and the global economy have really propelled many organizations to try tradition-busting processes for the first time.
 Not all of these tactics have worked, but virtual interviews might be here to stay.

-At Salo, match consultants in finance, accounting, and HR with the organizations that need their expertise.
+At Salo, we match consultants in finance, accounting, and HR with the organizations that need their expertise.
 That means we facilitate hundreds of job interviews each year.
 Let us know if we can help your organization with its next challenge.